BRTNetwork/brtd/Builds/linux/README.md

 files in parallel.
 This value should be chosen roughly based on the number of cores you have available and/or want to use for building.

-When the build completes succesfully, you will have a `rippled` executable in the current directory, which can be used to connect to the network (when properly configured) or to run unit tests.
+When the build completes succesfully, you will have a `brtd` executable in the current directory, which can be used to connect to the network (when properly configured) or to run unit tests.

 #### Optional Installation

-The rippled cmake build supports an installation target that will install rippled as well as a support library that can be used to sign transactions.
+The brtd cmake build supports an installation target that will install brtd as well as a support library that can be used to sign transactions.
 In order to build and install the files, specify the `install` target when building, e.g.: